HoerTech-gGmbH/openMHA/README.md

 the examples can be found in `/usr/share/openmha/examples`.

 NOTE: If you want to use the example files we recommend to make a copy in your home directory as they are located in a system-wide read-only directory.
 Some of the examples may require changes to work with the current audio hardware setup and need write access to store output.

+Algorithm developers interested in implementing their own plugins should also install the development package libopenmha-dev.

 For updating openMHA when a new release is available run
 ```